dkirkby/E4S/projects/Chatter.md

 ```
 Why is this change required?
 Check that your wireless setup now gives the same results as your previous wired setup.

-Verify that blocking the light path between the IR pairs suspends the communication (but note that you will need a lot more than a sheet of paper to block this relatively bright emitter).
+Verify that blocking the light path between the IR pairs suspends the communication (but note that you will probably need more than a sheet of paper to block this relatively bright infra-red emitter).

 ## RSVP